 The price is $12.00 for the book and then additional for shipping.
 Scroll down a bit for the Shop button.

-I did an exhibit at the California Center for the Arts, Escondido within in the group show of Public Address called 'DeEscondido'.
+I created an exhibit at the California Center for the Arts, Escondido within in the group show of Public Address called 'DeEscondido'.
 I made an interactive display of aspects regarding how Alzheimer's patients moving into memory care, sort of the next step after the book.
 This included a questions box.
 I was startled to see how many questions the average museum goer had about this illness.
 Andrea Villa and I held a free book reading and talk as a special event during the exhibition .

 Currently I am offering a class that supports the family members of someone with dementia.
 Not so much about my book, but rather creating a book of family memorabilia that is used as a communication aide.
 I have found that with my mother, as her verbal abilities wane, I can always pull out one of the many books I have made for her, and we have something to talk about, marvel at, laugh about.
 I mean, you can’t even ask someone with short recall, how their day is going and get a reasonable answer.
 This inability to communicate keeps folks from visiting their loved ones, and that creates a sadder world.